- Rattlesnake Gutter Guided Walk – Sunday, August 7th, 2:00pm

-- Cave Hill Conservation Area – Trail Update
+- Cave Hill Conservation Area is now an eBird Hotspot

 Rattlesnake Gutter Trust

-Trustees Emeritii: Kathryn Addelson, Lou Bannister, Priscilla Greeley, Gordon King
+Trustees Emeriti: Kathryn Addelson, Lou Bannister, Priscilla Greeley, Gordon King, Mary Alice Wilson

 Trustees in memoriam: David Field, Annette Gibavic, and Evelyn Schuyler